Tangled Webs: Knitting for espionage During Times of Conflict

 Madame Levengle

-A third maven of the craft went by the name of Madame Levengle.
-Her ruse involved a more complicated method of espionage.
-Levengle would sit at her window watching troop movements while knitting, her children would listen for their mom’s foot taps, as they pretended to engage in schoolwork.
-These taps would indicate troop movements, which the children would then translate to writing, and subsequently pass off to the Allies.
+A third maven of the craft went by the name of Madame Levengle, and her ruse involved a more complicated form of spycraft.
+Levengle would sit at her window watching troop movements while knitting, as her children listened for their mother's foot taps.
+These taps would indicate troop movements, which the children would then translate to writing and subsequently pass off to the Allies.

-Many nongovernmental organizations promoted knitting as a patriotic pastime during both wars.
-The American Red Cross promoted an intense marketing campaign, calling upon women to take up knitting as a way of creating clothes for soldiers on the front lines.
-In reality, these calls to action were nothing more than clever ways to recruit mothers, sisters and wives as spies against the Germans.
+Many nongovernmental organizations promoted knitting as a patriotic pastime during the wars.
+The American Red Cross marshaled an intense marketing campaign, calling upon women to take up knitting as a way of creating clothes for soldiers on the front lines.
+In reality, these calls to action were cleverly disguised ways to recruit mothers, sisters, and wives as spies against the Germans.

 Conclusion